SW-e/ADAmantiumForgers/index.md

 {% include /figures/p-score.html %}

-In this figure are counted each person that is significantly involved in the US medias, with between 25 and 10'000 comments per year on the channels classified by AllSides.
+In this figure are counted each person that is significantly involved in the US medias, with between 25 and 10'000 comments per year on the channels classified by [AllSides](www.allsides.com).
+Allsides is a website that categorize media according to their political bias.
+They use different methods to class the a media in the five following categories : "Left, Lean Left, Center , Lean Right, Right".
 Unfortunately, distributions before 2015 were ignored due to a lack of data.
 This is due to the rapid growth of YouTube in the last years, as seen previously.

 First of all, all years exhibit a bias towards the left, since the biggest and more mainstream channels are generally considered as lean left.
 However, there is a clear general trend with a shift of the median towards the left throughout the years.